isomerpages/singapore-customs-old/_business_hidden_competent-authorities-requirements/07-imda-radiocomm-and-dealer-licensing.md

 # Info-communications Media Development Authority (IMDA) - Radiocomm & Dealer Licensing

-**Guidelines on Declaration of Importation of Telecommunication Equipment**
+## Guidelines on Declaration of Importation of Telecommunication Equipment

 -   Every imported telecommunication equipment should be declared on TradeNet to the Info-communications Media Development Authority (IMDA) for processing.
-Please refer to the  [procedures for the import of telecommunication equipment and the list of AHTN and product codes](https://www.imda.gov.sg/regulations-licensing-and-consultations/licensing/licences/licence-for-the-sale-of-telecommunication-equipment/tradenet---list-of--ahtn-codes).
+Please refer to the  [procedures for the import of telecommunication equipment and the list of AHTN and product codes](https://www.imda.gov.sg/regulations-licensing-and-consultations/licensing/licences/licence-for-the-sale-of-telecommunication-equipment/tradenet---list-of--ahtn-codes){:target="_blank"}.
 All dealers or importers are requested to comply with the procedures.

 -   Selected telecommunication equipment may require prior approval by IMDA before it is granted entry into Singapore (e.g. military equipment, scanning receivers and transmitters that are used for unlawful transmissions, interception and jamming of signals).

-**Guide for Auto Processing of Import Permits (eg. Import of Telecommunication Equipment for Own Use Without a Dealer's Licence)**
+## Guide for Auto Processing of Import Permits (eg. Import of Telecommunication Equipment for Own Use Without a Dealer's Licence)

 Small quantities (eg. one or two sets) of the following types of telecommunication equipment may be imported for an individual's personal use or his/her company’s use without a Dealer's Licence.